 Oil Prices And World Markets

-However, the U.S. still imports are 60 percent of the oil it uses every day, and some analysts are less optimistic about how dramatic the changes will be in the coming years.
+However, the U.S. still imports 60 percent of the oil it uses every day, and some analysts are less optimistic about how dramatic the changes will be in the coming years.

 Robert Johnston of the Eurasia Group agrees that the reduction in U.S. energy dependency could be a big story.
 But he says the idea of decoupling the United States from foreign oil suppliers is "overstated."

-Even if the U.S. becomes physically less dependent on foreign oil, he says "we're still going to be dependent on world oil prices.
+Even if the U.S. becomes physically less dependent on foreign oil, he says, "we're still going to be dependent on world oil prices.
 U.S. oil production will just help offset the increase in demand from Asia, and especially from China."

-What happens to the big oil producing countries such as Russia and Saudi Arabia if oil prices go down and stay down?
+What happens to the big oil-producing countries such as Russia and Saudi Arabia if oil prices go down and stay down?

-Verlager believes that the Saudis can survive, because they have the oil reserves and the market clout to keep prices in a range where they make enough profit to meet their hefty national budget needs.
+Verleger believes that the Saudis can survive, because they have the oil reserves and the market clout to keep prices in a range where they make enough profit to meet their hefty national budget needs.

 Saudi needs have grown sharply in the past year.
 The House of Saud has ridden out the Arab Spring that toppled several Arab autocrats.
-In a preemptive attempt to pacify potential dissidents, the government ramped up social spending.
+In a pre-emptive attempt to pacify potential dissidents, the government ramped up social spending.

-Russia did much the same thing, but it has much larger population and much less of a cushion than Saudi Arabia.
+Russia did much the same thing, but it has a much larger population and much less of a cushion than Saudi Arabia.